Jobs¶

 Scheduled jobs¶

-Scheduled Jobs are intended for recurring job execution.
+Scheduled jobs are intended for recurring job execution.
 They are available at Administration > Scheduled Jobs.
 Scheduling for a specific job can be configured using a crontab notation.

 * * * * *